 About 30 or 45 minutes before the dough is done proofing, get your oven on.
 Crank it up to 475 degrees with a rack set in the middle.
 Place your Dutch oven and its lid on the rack to heat up with the oven.
 We want everything to be ripping hot when the bread is ready for maximum rise and browning.

-A note on Dutch ovens: While you can use just about any Dutch oven you've got, we particularly like to use our 3.5-quart Nest Homeware Dutch oven for this recipe because the bread fits perfectly in the base.
+A note on Dutch ovens: While you can use just about any Dutch oven you've got, we particularly like to use a small 3.5-quart Dutch oven, such as the one from Nest Homeware, for this recipe because the bread fits perfectly in the base.
 (It is pictured above, with soup bowls alongside for scale.
 It's cute.)
 Really, though, you just need a cast iron pot with a flat base and a lid.
 The lid is very important — it will help trap steam and hit the dough with a ton of heat, all of which contribute to oven spring (a.k.a. that miraculous event when the bread rises very rapidly).

 Ok, now comes the only hard part: Getting the dough round into that hot Dutch oven.
 Luckily, since we're working with a small loaf, you'll likely be able to fit it in the palm of your hand.
 (I can, and I have very small hands.)
 Pull the hot Dutch oven base out of the oven and place it on a wire rack next to your proofing dough.
 Remove the plate from the top of the proofing bowl and sprinkle a bit more flour over the seam side of the dough.
 Now gently flip the round onto your hand (the flour will prevent it from sticking) and carefully but confidently place the round, seam side-down, in the hot Dutch oven.
 Use an ultra-sharp knife to cut a deep slash across the top of the bread.
 (This step will help the loaf expand to its fullest capacity.)
 Put the pot back in the oven and cover with the lid.
 Set a timer for 18 minutes.